sassoftware/sas-container-recipes/docs/wiki/Using-Cloud-Registries.md

 3. Add the access token to your ~/.docker/config.json `docker login https://gcr.io` (Note: you must add "https://" to the URL)
-4. Run the build command with the arguments --docker-namespace as your GCE project name and the --docker-registry-url gcr.io
+4. Run the build command with the arguments
+	Provide your GCP project name as the value for the `--docker-namespace` argument and gcr.io as the value for the `--docker-registry-url` argument

 ### Amazon Elastic Container Registry (ECR)